JonnyPickard/simple-api/README.md

 ------------

 - Add testing with either `RSpec` or `Rack::Test`
-- Add encrypted token based authentication when accessing to the API.
+- Add encrypted token based authentication when accessing the API.